I.O.I.O.: Recording

 The title "I.O.I.O." is derived from the calls on the chorus sung by Maurice accompanied by Colin's drumming, and Barry sings the verses and plays guitar.
 Former Bee Gees guitarist Vince Melouney was featured, having played the guitar on the song's first session on 12 June 1968 during sessions for Idea, but was not present when the song was finished, as he left the group following the album Odessa.
 The song's second session was October 8, 1969 after they had recorded "Twinky" (unreleased) and "The Chance of Love".
-(Pentangle drummer Terry Cox added drums on the October 8 sessions) Maurice claims that the song was not even quite finished, but it still had Barry's guide vocal on it.
-The song also is notable for being the only Bee Gees A-side single to feature any vocal solos from Maurice Gibb, these being on the "I.O." chant.
+(Pentangle drummer Terry Cox added drums on the October 8 sessions) Maurice claimed that the song was not even quite finished, but it still had Barry's guide vocal on it.
+The song also is notable for being the only Bee Gees A-side single to feature any vocal solos from Maurice Gibb, these comprising the "I.O." chants.

 Musical structure

-It marked the group's first conscious delving into what is now called 'world music'.
+"I.O.I.O." marked the group's first conscious delving into what is now called 'world music'.
 According to Robin Gibb, it grew out of Barry's visit to Africa.
 Maurice Gibb described this as "Barry's African jaunt".
 This is evident from the percussion break at the song's beginning.

 Cash Box stated that the song "introduces a new sound to the act, more tempo and rhythm effectiveness...and a melodic shift that shines a new light on the group."
+Record World called it "a chant-ballad" that "should score with music lovers everywhere."

+Bob Stanley describes "I.O.I.O." as "bouncy bubblegum".
+According to Bee Gees biographers Melinda Bilyeu, Hector Cook and Andrew Môn Hughes, "I.O.I.O." features "a very sparse arrangement indeed, mainly guitar and drums, and it's not obvious how Barry would have bettered the lead."